 - The crust: Prepare my pie crust recipe through step 5.

-- Make the filling: In a large bowl, stir the apple slices, sugar, flour, lemon zest + juice, cinnamon, allspice, cloves, and nutmeg together until thoroughly combined.
-Set filling aside as the oven preheats.
-This gives the filling a chance to rest.
+- Make the filling: In a large bowl, stir the apple slices, sugar, flour, lemon juice, cinnamon, allspice, and nutmeg together until thoroughly combined.

 - Preheat oven to 400°F (204°C).

 - Roll out the chilled pie dough: On a floured work surface, roll out one of the discs of chilled dough (keep the other one in the refrigerator).
 Turn the dough about a quarter turn after every few rolls until you have a circle 12 inches in diameter.
-Carefully place the dough into a 9×2 inch pie dish.
+Carefully place the dough into a 9×2-inch pie dish.
 Tuck it in with your fingers, making sure it is smooth.
-Spoon the filling into the crust and discard the leftover juices in the bottom of the bowl.
+Spoon the filling into the crust.
+It’s ok if it is still warm from the precooking step.

 - Finish assembling: Remove the other disc of chilled pie dough from the refrigerator.
 Roll the dough into a circle that is 12 inches diameter.
-Carefully lay the dough over the filling.
-Use a small paring knife to trim off excess dough from the sides.
-Cut slits in the top to form steam vents.
+Lattice the pie crust.
 Crimp or flute the edges to seal.

 - Lightly brush the top of the pie crust with the egg wash.
 Sprinkle the top with coarse sugar, if using.

 - Place the pie onto a large baking sheet and bake for 25 minutes.
-Keeping the pie in the oven, turn the temperature down to 375°F (190°C) and bake for an additional 30-35 minutes.
-After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
+After the first 25 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
+Keeping the pie in the oven, reduce the temperature to 375°F (190°C) and bake for an additional 35–40 minutes until the crust is golden-brown.

-- Allow the pie to cool for 3 full hours at room temperature before serving.
+- Remove the pie from the oven and set it on a wire rack.
+Allow the pie to cool for 3 full hours at room temperature before slicing and serving.
 This time allows the filling to thicken up.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.